TMX stock rises after Maple extends bid

 Alpha launched its trading system in November 2008, seeking to inject more competition into the Canadian marketplace by cutting trading fees and improving technology.

-Alpha Chief Executive Jos Smith said it was not yet clear how the new system would operate.
+Alpha Chief Executive Jos Schmitt said it was not yet clear how the new system would operate.

 "I think we need to move step by step and take the various hurdles one by one.
 I think we made good process," he told Reuters.
 "We have not yet had the opportunity to discuss among parties how exactly all of that is going to operate."

-Note: (This story corrected name of Alpha CEO to Jos Schmitt from Jos Smith)